-Stellenbosch University is located in South Africa’s western cape, not far from Cape Town.
+Stellenbosch University is located in South Africa’s Western Cape, not far from Cape Town.

-The university town maintains Dutch colonial architecture and streets host an array of cafes, boutiques and galleries.
+The university town maintains Dutch colonial architecture and its streets host an array of cafes, boutiques and galleries.

 Teaching at the university is split between four campuses, with the main one in Stellenbosch and the others nearby.

-Students can write assignments and exams in both English and Afrikaans, even though the main language of instruction is Afrikaans.
+Students may write assignments and exams in both English and Afrikaans, even though the main language of instruction is Afrikaans.
 For postgraduate students, the language in classes is determined by the demographic of the class, and is usually English.

 The university consists of four colleges spread across five campuses in the KwaZulu-Natal region.

-The college of agriculture, engineering and science teaches all science subjects except for clinical and health studies, and the college of humanities teaches across arts, social sciences and humanities.
+The college of agriculture, engineering and science teaches all science subjects except for clinical and health studies, while the college of humanities teaches across arts, social sciences and humanities.
 The college of health sciences contains the medical school, and the college of law and management studies provides courses in law, business and management.